 Oddly Correct might be the coffee shop experience you’ve always wanted to discover for yourself.
-It’s a small, almost hole-in-the-wall shop, with great coffee that leaves you feeling like you found a treasure in a cup.
+It’s a small, almost hole-in-the-wall shop with great coffee that leaves you feeling like you found a treasure in a cup.
 Of course, the baristas know how to do coffee right.
 An easy choice for our list of the best coffee shops in Kansas City!

 One of their specialties is their pour-overs.
 This Coffee Beverage is the perfect drink to order to make the most of their small-production, made-especially-for-you charm.

 The only drawback: remember to check their hours before searching them out.
 They close a little early compared to other coffee shops.

 1624 Grand Blvd.
 Kansas City, MO 64108 | MessengerCofee.com